Motivic irrationality proofs: Introduction

 \begin{thx} It is my pleasure to thank S. Bloch, F. Brown, C. Doran, V. Golyshev, B. Lian, V. Maillot, F. Rodriguez-Villegas, D. Zagier and W. Zudilin for helpful conversations and correspondence -- some recent, and some further back.
-This work was partially supported by NSF FRG Grant DMS-1361147. \end{thx}
+This work was partially supported by NSF FRG Grant DMS-1361147 and Simons Collaboration Grant 634268. \end{thx}